Lifted Model Checking for Relational MDPs: Towards Safe Reinforcement Learning

 It is an interesting avenue for further research to investigate representing general reward functions within this framework.
-Furthermore, pCTL-REBEL can naturally combine with relational reinforcement learning \citep{dvzeroski2001relational} to achieve safe relational reinforcement learning as both use relational representations and work at an abstract level rather than at the ground level.
+Furthermore, pCTL-REBEL can be naturally combined with relational reinforcement learning~\citep{dvzeroski2001relational} to achieve safe relational reinforcement learning as both frameworks use relational representations and work at an abstract level rather than at the ground level.